Colored noise driven unitarity violation causing dynamical quantum state reduction: Two-state superposition

 From the dynamics in It\^o form, we can compute the evolution of the pure state statistical operator $\hat{\mathbb{P}}_t=\ket{\psi_t}\bra{\psi_t}$, by employing It\^o's lemma, $d\hat{\mathbb{P}}_t=|d\psi_t\rangle\langle\psi_t|+|\psi_t\rangle\langle d\psi_t|+\mathbb{E}_{\psi}\left[|d\psi_t\rangle\langle d\psi_t|\right]$.
 In contrast to previous sections discussing colored noise, the quadratic variation in the white-noise driven evolution is non-vanishing.
 From Eqs.~\eqref{Eq:ItoWhiteOG} and~\eqref{Eq:Strat Correction} we thus find:

-Using the fact that the expectation value of the pure state statistical operator is the usual quantum mechanical density matrix, $\mathbb{E}_{\psi}[\hat{\mathbb{P}}_t]=\hat{\rho}_t$, we can consider an ensemble of pure state evolutions for different realisations of the stochastic dynamics and obtain an expression for the time evolution of the density matrix.
+As explained in Sec.~\ref{sec:3B} the noise averaged expectation value of the pure state statistical operator is the usual quantum mechanical density matrix, $\mathbb{E}_{\psi}[\hat{\mathbb{P}}_t]=\hat{\rho}_t$, thus we now consider an ensemble of pure state evolutions for different realisations of the stochastic dynamics and obtain an expression for the time evolution of the density matrix.
+This corresponds to averaging over an ensemble of measurements.
 Because the multiplicative coefficient in front of the $dW_t$ term in Eq.~\eqref{Eq:PurestateAlmostMaster} is interpreted in It\^o's convention, it will average to zero: $\mathbb{E}[F_t dW_t]=0$ for generic functions $F_t$, which is not true for a Stratonovich product (i.e. $\mathbb{E}[F_t\,\circ dW_t]$ is not generically zero)~\cite{Bassi_03_PhyRep,oksendal2003stochastic,gardiner2004handbook}.
 We are then left with: